 Fullerton is located in northern Orange County, California about 26 miles southeast of Los Angeles and 3 miles north of Anaheim.
 Fullerton is the 6th or 7th largest city in Orange County, nearly tied with Orange and behind Anaheim, Santa Ana, Irvine, Huntington Beach, and Garden Grove.
-In 2019, Fullerton has an estimated population of 140,500.

 Like the rest of Orange County, Fullerton has a large Asian American population.
 Asian Americans now account for one-fifth of the population of the entire county with a great deal of diversity.
 Of the estimated 600,000 Asian Americans in Orange County, Vietnamese and Koreans are the two largest ethnic subgroups with 200,000 Vietnamese and 94,000 Korean Americans in the county.
 While Westminster and Garden Grove have large Vietnamese populations, Fullerton is home to a large community of Korean Americans.
 There are also about 89,000 Filipino Americans in the county.
 Asian Americans in the area include recent immigrants as well as families who first immigrated to the U.S. five generations ago.

 A recent survey also found that there are more than 310,000 unauthorized immigrants in Orange County accounting for 10% of the county's total population.
 While most unauthorized immigrants in the area are from Latin America, especially Mexico (75%), about 15% are from Asia.
 This includes 4% from Korea, 3% from Vietnam, and 3% from the Philippines.

 About 30% of people in Fullerton are foreign-born.